ibm-cloud-docs/power-iaas/Network-security-group.md

 ---

 A network security group (NSG) is used to define security rules to allow or deny specific network traffic that is related to resources provisioned in an {{site.data.keyword.powerSysFull}} workspace.
 You can create NSGs in the Power Virtual Server environment to inspect and filter network traffic between resources in {{site.data.keyword.powerSys_notm}} workspaces.
 {: shortdesc}

+The existing workspaces can provide NSG support only after the data center in which the workspaces are deployed is enabled with the new metering code.
+The metering code must be based on Cloud Resource Name (CRN).
+For more information about the rollout schedule, see [Release notes](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-release-notes#Feb-2025).